Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

     ──────────────
     ```

-6. Create the Discovery Agent resource (Prompt only appears if installing the discovery agent).
+6. Create the Discovery Agent resource (Prompt only appears if installing the Discovery Agent).

     ```bash
     Enter a new discovery agent name:(cli-1664387590624)
     ```

-7. Create the Traceability Agent resourece (Prompt only appears if installing the traceability agent)
+7. Create the Traceability Agent resource (Prompt only appears if installing the Traceability Agent)

     ```bash
     Enter a new traceability agent name:(cli-1664387590624)